inverno-io/inverno-mods/doc/reference-guide.md

 #### Root handler

 The HTTP server defines a root exchange handler to handle all HTTP requests.
-By default, it uses a basic handler implementation which returns `Hello` when a request is made to the root path `/` and return (404) not found errors otherwise.
+By default, it uses a basic `RootExchangeHandler` implementation which returns `Hello` when a request is made to the root path `/` and (404) not found error otherwise.
+By default no context is created and `exchange.context()` returns `null`.

 In order to use our own handler, we must define an exchange handler bean in the *app_http* module: